-- whether the Board is of the appropriate size; - whether the Board maintains the appropriate diversity, skills, perspectives, and experiences that align with the Company's strategy; - · whether any vacancies on the Board are expected due to retirement or otherwise; and - whether the Board would benefit from the addition of a director with a specific skill set, giving consideration to evolving skills, perspectives, and experiences needed on our Board.
+- whether the Board is of the appropriate size; - whether the Board maintains the appropriate skills, perspectives, experiences, and diversity of background that align with the Company's strategy; - · whether any vacancies on the Board are expected due to retirement or otherwise; and - whether the Board would benefit from the addition of a director with a specific skill set, giving consideration to evolving skills, perspectives, and experiences needed on our Board.

 We have a robust director refreshment plan that outlines best practices, is periodically updated, and is designed to keep our NGSR Committee apprised of evolving trends in corporate board composition and expectations from our stockholders, stakeholders, and regulatory bodies.
 The NGSR Committee considers such Board refreshment as part of its annual evaluation of the Board, with the goal of maintaining a diverse Board to bring representation of varied perspectives, personal and professional experiences and backgrounds, as well as other differentiating characteristics to our Board to support the global demands of our business.
-Diversity is considered in a broad sense, including, among other attributes, skills and experience, perspectives, gender, ethnicity and race, and geography.
-Separately, we have also mandated our external search firm to prioritize candidates exhibiting racial, ethnic, or gender diversity.
+Diversity is considered in a broad sense, including, among other attributes, skills and experience, perspectives, gender, ethnicity and race, and geography - all of which we have asked our external search firm to consider when identifying candidates.
 We balance the importance of historical knowledge of the Company with our regard for fresh perspectives by considering director tenure on a case-by-case basis, rather than imposing mandatory term limits.
 Guided by these principles and insights, our NGSR Committee and Board have employed the process set forth above in assessing our current directors and evaluating and selecting new director candidates.
 We believe our current directors bring a diverse set of skills, backgrounds, and experiences to HPE that are essential to driving our strategy forward as the market and competitive landscape evolves.
 In light of the above, we believe our Board continues to demonstrate a strong commitment to diversity.

 Once the NGSR Committee determines a vacancy or necessity, we engage a professional search firm on an ongoing basis to identify and assist the NGSR Committee in identifying, evaluating, and conducting due diligence on potential director nominees.
 In each instance, the NGSR Committee considers the totality of the circumstances of each individual candidate.
 Identified candidates are evaluated at regular or special meetings of the NGSR Committee and may be considered at any point during the year.
 In addition, the NGSR Committee considers properly submitted stockholder recommendations of candidates for the Board to be included in our proxy statement.
-The NGSR Committee evaluates all nominees appropriately submitted, regardless of source of recommendation, using the same rigorous evaluation process and criteria.
+The NGSR Committee evaluates all appropriately submitted nominees, regardless of source of recommendation, using the same rigorous evaluation process and criteria.
 In evaluating such nominations, the NGSR Committee seeks to achieve a balance of knowledge, experience, and capability that will enable the Board to effectively oversee the business.
-In the case of Ms. Mayer, a third-party professional search firm identified her as a potential director nominee.